seven-mile/ScriptHookWar3/readme.md

 ### Usage

+#### Use NativeTrainer Directly

+I've implemented a NativeTrainer, which is similar to HKE script.

+To open trainer main menu, just press F5.
+And you can easily understand how to enable features in it.

+To make a building that you are constructing complete right now, press arrow left key (<-).

+That's all, enjoy!

 #### Calling Jass Native Functions

 With the C++ template, ScriptHookWar3 provides a graceful way to call native jass functions: